studica/studica-docs-worldskills/source/docs/Sensors/sharpIR.rst

         .. important:: Subscribe to Sharp topics to access the data being published and write callbacks to pass messages between various processes.

-        .. note:: For more information on programming with ROS, refer to: `ROS Tutorials <http://wiki.ros.org/ROS/Tutorials>`__.
+        .. note:: Calling the ``frcKillRobot.sh`` script is necessary since the VMXPi HAL uses the pigpio library, which unfortunately can only be used in one process.
+Thus, everything that interfaces with the VMXPi must be run on the same executable.
+For more information on programming with ROS, refer to: `ROS Tutorials <http://wiki.ros.org/ROS/Tutorials>`__.